Sanketsubedi/Sanketsubedi/README.md

 ## 🚀 Quick Overview

-- 🔭 I’m currently working on [Online Lost And Found System](https://github.com/Sanketsubedi/Tracker), an exciting new project that's changing the game.
+- 🔭 I’m currently working on enhancing my skill and as a beginner trying to learn more about develpoment and languages.
 - 🌱 I’m constantly learning and exploring new technologies.
 - 👯 I’m open to collaborations and contributions on open-source projects.
 - 💬 Ask me about anything related to software development, tech, or my projects.